zmdominguez/zmdominguez.github.io/_drafts/2017-04-17-all-it-takes-patience.md

 ---
 layout: post
-title: "All It Takes Is Patience"
+title: "All You Need is Just a Little Patience"
 tags:
 - speaking
 - conference